OctopusDeploy/docs/docs/administration/security/hardening-octopus.md

 1. Which kind of deployment targets do you want to allow?
 Listening Tentacles?
 Polling Tentacles?
 SSH?
 This will have an impact on how you configure your network.
 See [harden your network](#harden-your-network).
 1. Do you want to use a proxy server?
 Learn about [proxy support in Octopus Deploy](/docs/infrastructure/windows-targets/proxy-support.md).

-## Harden your host operating system
+## Harden Your Host Operating System

 These steps apply to the host operating system for your Octopus Server.
 You may want to consider similar hardening for your [deployment targets](/docs/infrastructure/index.md) and any [workers](/docs/administration/workers/index.md).